tonysm/bootcamp.turbo-laravel.com/resources/docs/installation.md

 # Installation

-This is the demo app for the Turbo Laravel Bootcamp.
-The first step is to get the app created and our local setup ready.
+Our first step is create the app and setup our local enviroment.
 There are two guides described here, you may choose how you're going to run the app locally as you feel more comfortable.

 ## Local Installation